syntasso/kratix-marketplace/observability/README.md

 kubectl create -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/observability/promise.yaml
 ```

+This will install the Prometheus Operator and related components into the clusters.
+To get an
+instance of Promethues and Grafana you need to make a resource request.

 To make a resource request (dev by default):
 ```
 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/observability/resource-request.yaml
 ```

+This will create an instance of Promethues and Grafana on the targeted cluster.

 ## Accessing UI